Murphy v. National Collegiate Athletic Association: Revision of the law

-Based on the repealing language from the Third Circuit's decision on Christie I, New Jersey State Senator Raymond Lesniak revised the 2012 law with the approval of the Justice Department.
+Based on the repealing language from the Third Circuit's decision in Christie I, New Jersey State Senator Raymond Lesniak revised the 2012 law with the approval of the Justice Department.
 The revised bill, instead of authorizing sports gambling, repealed portions of existing New Jersey laws from 1977 that had banned sports gambling and cited the Third Circuit's decision, effectively making sports gambling legal within certain establishments (for example, the bill did not allow for underage gambling or preventing gambling on teams from New Jersey).
 While it passed the New Jersey Legislature, Governor Christie vetoed it since he believed that it was an attempt to bypass the Third Circuit's ruling.
 However, in September 2014, Gov. Christie changed his mind and supported the legislation's attempt to grant sports betting rights in the states; within five weeks, Lesniak's new legislation was signed into law.

 The five leagues sued the state again in November 2014, creating Christie II.
 Both the District Court and the Third Circuit found in favor of the leagues that New Jersey's revised law still violated the PASPA.
 In both courts, the judges saw the act of repealing only portions of previous state laws as equivalent to affirmative authorizations, which still violated PASPA.
 While the Third Circuit decision was still split, the author of the original decision dissented from the new ruling, which led the state to request an en banc hearing of the full Third Circuit.
 The full Circuit still favored the leagues 9–3 in its August 2016 decision, which stated that PASPA did not commandeer the states because it did "not command states to take affirmative actions."